Active

 Banks and Climate

-The 2022 Banking on Climate Chaos report showed that ANZ provided US$ 17.86 million in financing to the fossil fuel industry between 2016 and 2021.
-Find further details on ANZ's fossil fuel portfolio and how it compares to other large banks globally on Fossil Banks No Thanks and in the Banking on Climate Chaos report.
+The 2024 Banking on Climate Chaos report showed that ANZ provided US$ 25.276 Billion in financing to the fossil fuel industry between 2016 and 2023.
+In 2023 only, ANZ provided US$ 176 Million for oil, gas and coal companies expanding fossil fuels.
+Find further details on ANZ fossil fuel portfolio and how it compares to other large banks globally on Fossil Banks No Thanks and in the Banking on Climate Chaos report.

-Reclaim Finance tracks the coal, oil and gas policies of financial institutions, including banks, in the Coal Policy Tracker and Oil and Gas Policy Tool.
-Find further details on their assessment of ANZ's fossil fuel policy below.
+Partner organisation Reclaim Finance tracks the coal, oil and gas policies of financial institutions, including banks, in their Coal Policy Tool (CPT) and the Oil and Gas Policy Tracker (OGPT).
+BankTrack works closely with Reclaim Finance and endorses their policy assessments.
+Find further details on their assessment of ANZ’s fossil fuel policy below.

 Banks and Human Rights